Ark-Barua/PrepWise/README.md

+> ⚠️ This project is actively under development.
+> Latest stable snapshot: v1.11.0

 # PrepWise

 PrepWise is a React + Vite study dashboard app with routed pages, a shared layout shell, and authentication gating.